agentuser007/Review-Platform/README.md

 ## Deployment

-- Deploy the smart contract to the Ethereum network.
+- Deploy the smart contract to the Ethereum test network.
-- Host the application on a web server or cloud platform of your choice.
+- Host the application on AWS EC2.

 ## Built With